For Whom the Bell Tolls (film): Plot

 However, the enemy, apprised of the coming offensive, has prepared to ambush the Republicans in force and it seems unlikely that blowing up the bridge will do much to prevent a rout.
 Regardless, Jordan understands that he must still demolish the bridge in an attempt to prevent fascist reinforcements from overwhelming his allies.
 Lacking the equipment destroyed by Pablo, Jordan and Anselmo improvise an alternative method to explode the dynamite by using hand grenades.
 Jordan attaches wires to the grenades so that their pins can be pulled from a distance.
 This improvised plan is considerably more dangerous than using conventional detonators, because the men must increase their proximity to the explosion.

-While the guerrilla fighters—Pablo, Pilar, and María—create a diversion for Jordan and Anselmo, the two men plant and detonate the dynamite, costing Anselmo his life when he is hit by a piece of debris from the exploding bridge.
+While the guerrilla fighters—Pablo, Pilar, and María—create a diversion for Jordan and Anselmo, the two men plant and detonate the dynamite, costing Anselmo his life when he is hit by a piece of debris from the falling bridge.
 While the guerrillas are escaping on horseback, Jordan is maimed when a fascist tank shoots his horse out from under him.
 Jordan cannot feel his legs and he knows that if his comrades stop to rescue him, they too will be captured or killed.
 He bids goodbye to María and ensures that she escapes to safety with the surviving guerrillas.
 Armed with a Lewis machine gun, he waits until the horse-mounted fascist soldiers appear in his gun sights.
 He then pulls the trigger, firing a sweeping barrage at the oncoming soldiers.
 The film ends with Jordan firing the Lewis gun directly at the camera.